cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/stream.rst

 The format property defines how Stream event bodies should be read for data exploration.
 Different formats support different types of schemas.
 Schemas are used to determine the table schema used for running ad-hoc SQL-like queries on the Stream.
 See :ref:`stream-exploration` for more information about formats and schemas.
+The notification threshold defines increment of data that a Stream has to receive before publishing a notification.

 Stream properties can be changed with an HTTP PUT method to the URL::